fioletoven/b4n/README.md

 ## Prerequisites

-The [Cascadia Code font](https://github.com/microsoft/cascadia-code), or any other font with Nerd Font symbols, is required for proper display of the user interface in the terminal.
+The [Cascadia Code font](https://github.com/microsoft/cascadia-code), or any other font with [Nerd Font](https://www.nerdfonts.com/font-downloads) symbols, is required for proper display of the user interface in the terminal.

 ## Features

-### Currently supported
+### Currently Supported

-As the project is in its early stages, for this moment the only supported functions are:
+As the project is in its early stages, the following features are currently supported:

-- viewing a list of kubernetes resources
+- View a list of Kubernetes resources.
-- displaying YAML of the highlighted resource
+- Display the YAML configuration of the highlighted resource.
-- viewing logs for the highlighted container
+- View logs for the highlighted container.
-- opening a shell for the highlighted container
+- Open a shell session in the highlighted container.
-- deleting selected resources
+- Delete selected resources.
-- port forwarding
+- Enable port forwarding for the highlighted container.

 ### Planned

-General planned features:

-- describing resources
+The following features are planned for future development:

+- Display columns defined in custom resources.
+- Search within YAML configurations and logs.
-- viewing combined logs for a pod
+- View combined logs for all containers in a pod.
-- editing resources (YAML)
+- Edit Kubernetes resources (YAML).
+- Describe Kubernetes resources.

 ## Key Bindings